wolfgang101/include-mastodon-feed/readme.txt

 == Changelog ==

+= 1.9.0 =
+* added option to exclude conversation starters (posts that start with a user mention)

 = 1.8.1 =
 * fix: boolean param validation was wonky
 * fix: stop links from overflowing (thanks to https://github.com/moan0s for contributing)